-2 Before any works above the damp proof course of each dwelling a schedule of external materials, including samples where requested, to be used in the construction of that dwelling and hard surfaced areas shall be submitted to and approved in writing by the Local Planning Authority.
+Before any works are undertaken above the damp proof course level a schedule of external materials, including samples where requested, to be used in the construction of each dwelling and hard surfaced shall be submitted to and approved in writing by the Local Planning Authority.
 The development shall be constructed in accordance with the approved details.

 Reason: In the interests of the character and appearance of the development and the visual amenity of the area in which it is set.
-This condition is imposed in accordance SP10 of the East Lindsey Local Plan and paragraph 135 of the National Planning Policy Framework.
+This condition is imposed in accordance SP10 of the East Lindsey Local Plan.